jeffhappens/api.jobs/README.md

-Run the migration and (optionally) seed the database
+Run the migration and (optionally) seed the database.
+Check out app/
 ```
 php artisan migrate --seed
 ```